secondo-database/secondo/Algebras/HadoopParallel/README.txt

 ----

 Both operators export a stream tuples data into the file system.
-Therefore they both accept a stream of tuples, a fileName and the file path.
+Therefore they set a stream of tuples, a fileName and the file path as indispensable parameters.

-Besides these necessary parameters, ~fconsume~ also accepts the rowNum and fileSuffix as optional parameters.
+Besides these parameters, ~fconsume~ also accepts the rowNum and colNum as optional parameters.
-If they are not defined, then the data file will be named by the given fileName directly.
-Or else the data file's name is composed by fileName, rowNum and colNum together with underscores.
+If they are not defined, then the data file will be named with the given fileName directly.
 The rowNum and colNum are not dependent from each other.
-If only one integer is given, then this number can be viewed as a row number or a column number.
+If only one number is given, then this number can be viewed as a row number or a column number, and it doesn't affect the exported file's name.

-The ~fdistribute~ requires another necessary parameter called partAttr.
-Tuples are divided into different data files based on the values of this attribute.
-The type of the partAttr must provides an available HashValue function, since we reply on this function to calculate an integer number of the tuple.
+The ~fdistribute~ requires another indispensable parameter partAttr, which divides tuples into different data files based its value.
-In some cases, dividing the tuples based on partAttr's hash values directly is not a good idea, since it may produce extreme uneven partition of the tuples.
-Therefore, the user can set the optional parameter nBucket to re-hash these tuples, and get a new hash value.
+The type of the partAttr must provides an available HashValue function, since we reply on this function to classify the tuples.
-These hash values are used as the suffix numbers of the data files that produced by ~fdistribute~.
+In some cases, directly dividing the tuples based on partAttr's hash values is not a good idea, since it may produce extreme uneven partition.
+The user can set the optional parameter nBucket which is used to re-hash these tuples, and get a new hash value to achieve an even partition.
-In case the matrix file distribution, the optional integer parameter rowNum can also be set, and it will be set in data files' names between the fileName and the suffix number.
+These hash values are viewed as column numbers of the data files, during the matrix file distribution, the optional integer parameter rowNum can also be set, and it will be set in data files' names between the fileName and the column number.

-The ~fconsume~ operator export the complete value of tuples into the data file, but the ~fdistribute~ operator can choose whether keeping the partition attribute or not, by setting the optional parameter KPA(Keep Partition Attribute).
+The ~fconsume~ operator export tuples' complete values into the data file, but the ~fdistribute~ operator can choose whether keeping the partition attribute or not, by setting the optional parameter KPA(Keep Partition Attribute).
 Since sometimes, the partition attribute is a temporary attribute.
 By default, the KPA is set as false.